 The Tying Bench is our exciting series of family-friendly weekly on-line fly tying workshops and clinics!
 Each week we look at tying a different pattern - from classic trout flies to big bass bugs...and everything in between!

-There is no charge to be a part of The Tying Bench!
+There is never a charge to join us on The Tying Bench!

 Learn more about this week's fly (and the materials you'll need to tie it) at right.
-You'll find Zoom login details at the bottom of the column.
+You'll find Zoom login details at the bottom of that column.

 And I hope you'll check out our diverse and ever-growing line of fly tying kits and tying and fishing guides too.
 I'm sure you'll find something that you'll enjoy!